Heart of Midlothian F.C.: Post administration

 Robbie Neilson was appointed as Hearts manager for a second time in June 2020, signing a three-year deal.
 Former manager Jim Jefferies was recruited as an advisor to the board and manager in July.
 In August 2020, Andrew McKinlay was appointed as the club's new Chief Executive.
 In June 2021, club captain Steven Naismith announced his retirement from football, taking up the role of Football Development Manager, focusing on the development of youth players "making their way towards the first team".

-On 30 August 2021, Ann Budge officially transferred the clubs shares to the Foundation of Hearts, meaning Hearts officially became the biggest fan owned club in the United Kingdom.
+On 30 August 2021, Hearts chairwoman Ann Budge officially transferred the club's shares to the Foundation of Hearts, meaning Hearts officially became the biggest fan owned club in the United Kingdom.

+Hearts won the 2020–21 Scottish Championship, finishing ahead of second-placed Dundee by 12 points.
+This confirmed their return to the Scottish Premiership.
+In their first season back in the top flight, Hearts finished third and secured European group stage football in the UEFA Conference League.
+The following season, 2022–23, Hearts secured a fourth-placed finish.
+After finishing third in the 2023–24 season they returned to European football – initially entering the UEFA Europa League final play-off stage, however they failed to advance and dropped into the UEFA Conference League league stage.
+After gaining a single point in their first six league games (the worst start to a season in the club's history), manager Steven Naismith was sacked on 22 September 2024, with Neil Critchley replacing him as head coach a month later.